Para leer la versión en español de este artículo, hacé clic acá.

-Winter was already a season that I drew out comfort with food—ninety plus days inside has multiplied that infinitely.
-Soups and stews, homey roasts, fresh baked warm bread, preferably eaten wrapped up in a soft blanket and a good movie.
+Winter was already a season that I drew out comfort with food—fifteen months of pandemic has multiplied that tendency infinitely.
+Soups and stews, homey roasts, fresh baked warm bread, preferably eaten while wrapped up in a soft blanket and watching a good movie.
 For those of us with the economy to support local restaurants and indulge in takeout, here are some options to warm your bellies.
 It is important to be conscientious of how we support restaurants.
 Before making your order, please think carefully about supporting restaurants directly and not tossing your money at third-party foreign apps that don’t care about us, our economy, their freelance employees or the businesses they serve.

 A (sort of) home cooked meal at Vallegrande

 “It is a rare restaurant in Buenos Aires– and not necessarily because of the dishes on the menu.
 Here, there are no roots firmly planted in any single food culture.
 Latin flavors from the Caribbean and Peru rub elbows with vague nods to the Mediterranean and local comfort foods.
 What is special is how those dishes are prepared and who it is prepared for.
 Sourdough bread is baked every day by baker Gastón Fernández from a laundry list of organic and sustainable flours.
 In the kitchen, Pilar Rosales builds dishes out of seasonal produce, pasture-fed beefs, organic grains and environmentally friendly cheeses.
 Suppliers are slowly adapting to bringing products in reusable tuppers rather than plastic bags, and natural cleaners swap out industrial chemicals.”